dayanruben/app-platform/docs/presenter.md

     automatically bind the concrete implementation to an API using `@ContributesBinding`, they don't use the `@SingleIn` annotation. `MoleculePresenters` manage their state in the `@Composable` function with the Compose runtime.
 Therefore, it's strongly discouraged to have any class properties.

-!!! warning

-    Notice that the lambda for `onEvent` is wrapped in the [`onEvent` function](https://github.com/amzn/app-platform/blob/main/presenter-molecule/public/src/commonMain/kotlin/software/amazon/app/platform/presenter/molecule/OnEvent.kt).

-    ```kotlin hl_lines="1"
-    onEvent = onEvent { event ->
-      when(event) {
-        is Logout -> ..
-        is ChangeName -> ..
-      }
-    }
-    ```

-    This is important for `data classes` in order to preserve equality.
-Internally, the `onEvent` function creates and reuses a separate lambda to ensure that `BaseModel` instances holding the same data are still considered equal although the `onEvent` lambda has changed between compositions.

 ## Model driven navigation